-All 4-H activities are designed for learning by doing but they are also designed to be FUN!
+4-H activities are designed for learning by doing, and they are also designed to be fun!

 What is a 4-H club and how do I join?

 You may think 4-H is for children who live on farms.
 That was true in the past, but now there are 4-H clubs in every part of the country - in rural areas, in suburban neighborhoods and in cities!
 Boys and girls join 4-H because it provides opportunities to work and play with friends, to learn and do interesting things and to develop skills they will use for the rest of their lives.

 - A 4-H club is an organized group of youth (ages 5-19) with elected officers and a planned program that is conducted throughout the year.